 Of course, children often fall while playing.
-In fact, the National Safety Council (NSC) estimated that nearly 80% of the injuries that occur on playgrounds are caused by falls.
+In fact, the National Safety Council (NSC) estimated that nearly 80% of the injuries that occur on playgrounds are caused by falls from playground equipment, or just running around.
 During their pre-school years, kids are still learning how to physically interact with their surrounding environment, and they're still not fully aware of their physical limitations.
 This lack of understanding and the innate desire for some kids to take big risks will inevitably cause some hard crashes down onto a playground surface.
 That's why it's important to choose safe playground surface material that will absorb some of the impact of those crashes.
-We recommend always choosing a surface that meets or exceeds American Society for Testing and Materials (ASTM) guidelines and Consumer Products Safety Commission (CPSC) requirements.
+We recommend always choosing a surface that meets or exceeds American Society for Testing and Materials (ASTM) guidelines and Consumer Products Safety Commission (CPSC) requirements to ensure playground safety.

-Below is a list of acceptable materials for playground surfaces and a few pros and cons of each playground surface.
+Below is a list of acceptable materials for playground surfacing options and a few pros and cons of each playground surface.

-Although EWF has many desired playground surfacing characteristics, there are a couple potential pitfalls.
+Although Engineered Wood Fiber has many desired playground surfacing characteristics, there are a couple potential pitfalls.
 First, toddlers and other little children may try to eat the EWF, as they sometimes do with toys and other items.
 However, proper supervision can avoid that scenario.
 Second, EWF can end up outside of the designated play area if proper borders are not maintained.

 Rubber Poured-in-Place Surfacing